bartvanhoey/MauiAbpOpenIddict/README.md

 ## Ngrok to the rescue

-When you are running the ABP Framework API on your local computer, the endpoints are reachable on [https://localhost:\<your-port-number\>/api/\<path\>](https://localhost:<your-port-number>/api/\<path\>).

-Although you can test out these localhost endpoints on your local machine, it will throw an exception in  a .NET MAUI app.
+When you run the **ABP Framework API** on your local computer, the API is reachable on [https://localhost:\<your-port-number\>/api/\<path\>](https://localhost:<your-port-number>/api/\<path\>).
+Although you can test out the **API endpoints** on your local machine, it will throw an exception in a .NET MAUI app.

 ```bash
     System.Net.WebException: Failed to connect to localhost/127.0.0.1:44330 ---> Java.Net.ConnectException: Failed to connect to localhost/127.0.0.1:44330
 ```

-A .NET MAUI app considers localhost as its own localhost address (mobile device or emulator) and not that of your computer.
-To overcome this problem you can **make use of ngrok**.
-With ngrok you can **mirror your localhost address to a publicly available url**.
+.NET MAUI considers localhost as its own localhost address (mobile device or emulator).
+To overcome this problem you can **make use of ngrok** to **mirror your localhost address to a publicly available url**.

-### Download and install ngrok

 Go to the [ngrok page](https://ngrok.com/), create an account, and download and install Ngrok.

-### Run the Ngrok command

-Open a command prompt in the root of your ABP Framework project and enter the command below to start ngrok
+Open a command prompt in the root of the ABP Framework project and enter the command below to start ngrok

 ```bash
     // change the <replace-me-with-the-abp-api-port> with the port where the Swagger page is running on
     ngrok.exe http -region eu https://localhost:<replace-with-the-abp-api-port-number>/
 ```

-After running this command, you will receive the following output:
-The API is now publicly available on [https://f7db-2a02-810d-98c0-576c-647e-cd22-5b-e9a3.eu.ngrok.io](https://f7db-2a02-810d-98c0-576c-647e-cd22-5b-e9a3.eu.ngrok.io)
+The **ABP Framework API** is now publicly available on [https://f7db-2a02-810d-98c0-576c-647e-cd22-5b-e9a3.eu.ngrok.io](https://f7db-2a02-810d-98c0-576c-647e-cd22-5b-e9a3.eu.ngrok.io)

 ![ngrok in action](Images/ngrok.jpg)